subshell/helm-charts/charts/sophora-server/latest/README.md

 This is only neccessary for cluster servers as there are usually only two of them and you would want to ensure that in case of a node failure at least one cluster server remains running.

+#### Taint tolerations

+Kubernetes allows to select a node to schedule a pod based on different criteria.
+If one wants to make sure pod is only scheduled on a certain node, one shall set a node affinity.
+If the node shall be exclusive for this kind of pod, there is the possibility to taint the node and provide the pods with a set of toleration to tolerate the taint.
+In sophora one may use this to provide a separate node pool for a certain type of sophora servers exclusively.
+Further information on how taints work: [kubernetes.io/Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#example-use-cases)